 Drink up: Go green with a box of mint sencha green tea or some jasmine green tea with breakfast or anytime you need a pick-me-up.
 Another tasty option is matcha, which is a powdered form of green tea that can be mixed with milk for a tasty latte alternative.

-According to a USDA study, cranberries are one of the most antioxidant-rich foods.
-They not only offer vitamins C and E but also selenium, ellagic acid, and anthocyanins.
-So, don’t save them just for Thanksgiving, but rather eat all year-round to help protect against UTIs, inflammation of the cardiovascular system, and several types of cancers.
+According to a USDA study, cranberries not only offer vitamins C and E but also selenium, ellagic acid, and anthocyanins.
+So, don’t save them just for Thanksgiving, but rather eat all year-round to help protect against UTIs and inflammation.

 Eat up: Buy cranberries frozen or dried, and bake into muffins, add to cereal, or prepare a side dish.
 One unique idea is Turkey-Sage Meatballs with Spaghetti Squash.
 Cranberries support this dish with sharp flavor that livens up the ground turkey and provides a bright balance to the sage.